AntiportaD/hrcomprisk/README.md

 ## Using a formatted data set to apply the `hrcomprsk` package

-You can use the dataset provided by the authors from the \[CKiD study\](<https://statepi.jhsph.edu/ckid/>, wich has the necessary variables to run the package.
+You can use the dataset provided by the authors from the [CKiD study](https://statepi.jhsph.edu/ckid/), wich has the necessary variables to run the package.

 ``` r